The Colonial Tavern was once located at 201-203 Yonge St (between Queen St and Shuter St) in downtown Toronto.

 Along with the iconic Canadian Bank of Commerce building, the land that was once the Colonial Tavern is now home to The Massey Tower.
 Competed by MOD Developments in 2019, the 60-storey tower features both residential and retail space.

-MOD Developments CEO Gary Switzer along with a friend that worked for the City, found the granite disc in a City works yard in Scarborough.
+MOD Developments CEO Gary Switzer and a friend who worked for the City found the granite disc in a City works yard in Scarborough.
 Luckily, it was safe and sound.
-In October 2020, in a collaboration with Downtown Yonge BIA and MOD Developments, the rediscovered was monument unveiled.
-The disc is once again on display for all to admire the part the Colonial Tavern played in Toronto’s musical heritage.
+In October 2020, in collaboration with Downtown Yonge BIA and MOD Developments, the rediscovered monument was unveiled.
+The disc is again on display for all to admire the part the Colonial Tavern played in Toronto’s musical heritage.

 Did You Know?

 - The hotel and, later the Colonial Tavern was flanked by two heritage bank buildings.
 The Canadian Bank of Commerce at 199 Yonge St was built in 1905.
 Designed by the talented duo of Darling & Pearson, today this bank is now the entrance and lobby of The Massey Tower condo.
 The Bank of Toronto at 205 Yonge St was built in 1906.
 Designed by EJ Lennox (also the architect of many Toronto landmarks including Casa Loma and Old City Hall) however today, the iconic building sits empty.

 - Back in 1948, a year after the Colonial opened, an explosion which was also believed from a refrigerator blew through part of a wall of the tavern, badly damaging it.

 - The blues music performances at the Colonial had a major impact on upcoming musicians like the Downchild Blues Band and Grammy award-winning artist Colin Linden.